Rorschach1989/rorschach1989.github.io/_posts/2018-08-24-logistic_regression.md

 ## Learning theory and empirical processes

 it is regrettable for a statistician to not take a look at learning theory if he/she's been struggling many years on empirical processes.
-The main difference with what we use in our proofs is that van der Vaart and Wellners' book uses empirical processes mainly for proving asymptotic results, while learning theory emphasizes on \emph{finite sample results}, which leans toward the use of *concentration inequalities*.
+The main difference with what we use in our proofs is that van der Vaart and Wellners' book uses empirical processes mainly for proving asymptotic results, while learning theory emphasizes on \*finite sample results*, which leans toward the use of *concentration inequalities*.
 If you read [11] carefully, there's plenty of concentration results (and they are indeed the most useful ones) stated in Chapter 2, but in a somehow unfriendly way.
-Recall that, [11] defined Orlitz norms before introducing Hoeffding's inequality... van der Vaart likes to stab right into the heart of the problem, while there still exist readers like me are not that smart...}
+Recall that, [11] defined Orlitz norms before introducing Hoeffding's inequality... van der Vaart likes to stab right into the heart of the problem, while there still exist readers like me are not that smart...
 To this end, I found Roman Vershynin's new book [12] helpful and readable

 ## References